 While we’ve already looked at how hydrogen peroxide can help treat fungal infections in your toenails, it’s worth pointing out that hydrogen peroxide can be used as a treatment for your fingernails as well.
 Fungal infections aren’t the only cause of nail discoloration either.
 If you’ve ever used nail polish remover regularly, you may have ended up with yellow stains on your nails.

-If you notice any discolouration on your nails, then the easiest way to improve the colour is to apply a small amount of hydrogen peroxide onto a clean cloth, a cotton swab or a toothbrush.
+If you notice any discoloration on your nails, then the easiest way to improve the color is to apply a small amount of hydrogen peroxide onto a clean cloth, a cotton swab, or a toothbrush.
 You can then use the cloth, swab, or toothbrush to gently scrub and buff the surface of your nails.
-You may want to have a small bowl of clean, warm water available to regularly dip your cloth, swab or toothbrush in to keep your cleaning utensil fresh.
+You may want to have a small bowl of clean, warm water available to regularly dip your cloth, swab, or toothbrush in to keep your cleaning utensil fresh.